 Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 Understanding the internal structure of neural networks is a central problem in AI alignment.
-If we could reliably identify the structures inside a model that drive its behaviour, we would have a much stronger basis for predicting how it will generalise, and for intervening when it generalises in ways we don’t want.
+If we could reliably identify the structures inside a model that drive its behavior, we would have a much stronger basis for predicting how it will generalize, and for intervening when it generalizes in ways we don’t want.

 Most current approaches to this problem work with neural network activations.
 We take a different approach.
 We study the geometry of the loss landscape: the mathematical surface that training navigates to find low-loss parameters.
 Our hypothesis is that there is a deep relationship between the geometry of this landscape and the internal computational structure of the network.
 From this view we derive the intuition that if the network “thinks similarly” about two inputs, then they will leave similar signatures on the loss landscape geometry around the trained parameter.
 These signatures are called susceptibilities.